Mugane/Portainer/README.md

 ### Portainer Stack templates

-NOTE: Deprecated: This repo also contains custom portainer templates, you can install them after running Portainer by switching the App Templates URL (under [Settings](http://localhost:9000/#!/settings)) to `https://raw.githubusercontent.com/Mugane/Portainer/main/templates.json`
+This repo contains custom portainer templates, you can install them after running Portainer by switching the App Templates URL (under [Settings](http://localhost:9000/#!/settings)) to (https://mugane.github.io/Portainer/templates.json)

-***Automatic deployment to github pages is being tested/debugged, for now please run the collate.sh script to generate the templates.json file.***
+Commits to the `main` branch automatically trigger the collate.sh script to generate and publish the final `templates.json` file to [GitHub Pages](https://mugane.github.io/Portainer/templates.json). `templates.json` is not present in the `main` branch to avoid confusion when making source updates.

 While templates are being developed and customized, you might find additional useful templates using this URL for the templates target: `https://raw.githubusercontent.com/Lissy93/portainer-templates/main/templates.json`